Translation disclaimer (Translation disclaimer)

 Public Spaces Protection Orders

-Calderdale Council has a vision for 2024 that our borough should be a great place to live and to visit.
-Together with our partners we want to keep communities safe and protect our environment from harm.
+We have a vision for 2024 that our borough should be a great place to live and to visit.

 We work proactively (through the Community Safety Partnership) with partners such as: